 - Risk Committee

 - Strategic Development Committee

 - Remuneration Committee

-8.6.
-A sub-committee may, having received the Board's approval, seek appropriate, independent, professional advice at the Bank's expense if and when it deems it necessary.
+8.5.
+The Committee may seek appropriate, independent, professional advice at the Bank's expense it and when it deems it necessary.
 Advisors shall be independent of the Bank, Committee members, Directors of its Board and its day-to-day managers.
 The Committee is responsible for ensuring the independence of such advisors.

 Article 9 Meetings of the Board of Directors

 9.1.
 The Board’s regular meetings are determined for one year at a time, between AGMs.
 Within one month from Landsbankinn's AGM, the Chairman of the Board shall submit a proposal for the annual work schedule.

 9.2.
 As a rule, Board meetings shall take place on Landsbankinn premises.
 Board meetings may be held using electronic media in so far as this accords with performance of Board tasks.
 Any Director or the CEO may require that Board meetings are held in a traditional fashion.

 9.3.
 A meeting of the Board of Directors is legally constituted if attended by a majority of Directors.
 Participation through teleconferencing equipment by a Director or his/her alternate shall constitute legitimate attendance.

 9.4.
 The Chairman of the Board calls Board meetings and is authorised to entrust the CEO or other Bank employee with so doing.
 Meeting announcements shall as a rule be sent with at least seven days' notice and the agenda shall list items for presentation or decision-making.
 Meeting announcements and agendas shall always be emailed to Directors' Landsbankinn email addresses.
 The Chairman of the Board may call meetings at a shorter notice should he/she deem this unavoidable due to special circumstances.
 When there are urgent reasons for so doing, the CEO may call Board meetings at short notice.